 Consider the context in which you are using the abbreviation.
 If you are addressing mail, follow USPS standards.
 If you are working with historical documents, be prepared to encounter non-standard abbreviations.

-For example, if you are researching genealogical records, you might find that "County" is abbreviated as "Cty" or even "Conty" in older documents.
+To give you an idea, if you are researching genealogical records, you might find that "County" is abbreviated as "Cty" or even "Conty" in older documents.
 Understanding these variations requires familiarity with historical writing styles.

 Use Consistent Formatting